 The easiest way to remove those tough ends is by simply breaking them off.
 Hold the asparagus in your two clean hands and snap the pieces into two so the asparagus automatically breaks right at the point where the ends start to get woody.

-Once you’ve snapped the ends off, it’s time to blanch the asparagus.
+Next, blanch the asparagus.
 This will just keep the vibrant color and earthy taste of the asparagus even as it bakes in the quiche.

 Just like any other onion, shallots have many layers, making them easy to dice (minus the eye tearing 😆).
 Start by chopping off both ends of the shallot and slicing it in half long ways.

-Once you’ve peeled the outer layer off, lay the shallot halves flat on your cutting board and start to dice.
+This will make it easy for you to peel off and discard the outermost layer.
+Lay the shallot halves flat on your cutting board and start to dice.
 Once your shallot is cut into smaller pieces, use your hands to separate the layers.

 Then, use the spatula to spread the filling evenly throughout the crust.